shtrausslearning/shtrausslearning.github.io/docs/markdown/mldsai-info/2023-10-13-spark-prophet.md

                     .getOrCreate()
 ```

-To read the data, we'll use the `session.read.csv`, together with `inferSchema` method and look at the table schematics using `printSchema()` method
+To read the data, we'll use the `session.read.csv`, together with `inferSchema` method and look at the table schematics using `printSchema()` method to automatically assign types to table columns

 ```python
 # read csv